rick-r/marriage-figaro-norway/captions.md

 CHERUBINO:
-"Susanna scherza; ed io frattanto parto..
+Susanna scherza; ed io frattanto parto..

 Susanna's laughing at me.
 And I have to leave, so soon...